wolfmcnally/havekidsright/content/posts/born-never-asked.md

 title = 'Born Never Asked'
 date = 2024-02-04T03:00:00-08:00
 draft = false
-summary = 'It was a large room.
-Full of people.
-All kinds.'
+summary = 'It was a large room full of people, all kinds.'
 +++

 ![Born Never Asked](/born-never-asked.webp)